signalogic/SigSRF_SDK/mediaTest_readme.md

 | 20  | silence | T21.wav |
 | 21  | Chinese speech (female) | T22.wav |

-To play an individual channel, either in the NchanXX.wav files, you can use sox commands, for example:
+To play an individual channel, either in the NchanXX.wav files, you can use sox commands; here are some examples using sox v14.4.2 for Win10:

     sox Nchan21.wav -t waveaudio remix 19
     sox Nchan21_evs.wav -t waveaudio remix 19